gesture-based-ui-development/voice-controlled-millionaire/README.md

 ****
 # Installation

-* Please ensure you have either downloaded/configured the appropriate language packs inside Windows before attempting to play the game.
+* Please ensure you have either downloaded/ configured the appropriate language packs inside Windows before attempting to play the game.
 If you're having trouble with this, please follow this [tutorial on configuring Windows Speech Recognition](https://www.windowscentral.com/how-set-speech-recognition-windows-10).

 * To actually run the game, clone/download this repository.
 Create an empty directory and navigate to it in CMD.
 The following command will clone the project to your local machine.
 ```bash